shipcloud/shipcloud-for-woocommerce/readme.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.6.1 =
+* Fixed: Problems with shop guests and cart usage fixed.

 = 1.6.0 =
 * Enhanced: Shipment interface to prepare/create labels for an order.